beatrizopdd/UFF_BancoDeDados/README.md

 ## Exercício 2 - Oficina

-Os clientes ao chegarem à oficina registram suas queixas sobre seu veículo informando a identificação do veículo, a marca, o modelo e uma breve descrição do problema.
+>Os clientes ao chegarem à oficina registram suas queixas sobre seu veículo informando a identificação do veículo, a marca, o modelo e uma breve descrição do problema.
 A oficina, então, se compromete a comunicar o orçamento e prazo do reparo por telefone em até 24hs a contar da data do registro.

-A partir do aceite do cliente, prazo e orçamento ficam comprometidos sendo possível uma única revisão de ambos em até 24hs a contar do momento do aceite inicial do cliente.
+</br></br>A partir do aceite do cliente, prazo e orçamento ficam comprometidos sendo possível uma
+única revisão de ambos em até 24hs a contar do momento do aceite inicial do cliente.
 Após o prazo de revisão do orçamento, a oficina se obriga a pagar uma multa diária por atraso correspondente a um percentual do valor do orçamento, que pode variar dentro de um